OctopusDeploy/blog/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md

 I opted for the Ubuntu repository as it seemed quicker and easier, but your mileage may vary.
 Whichever method you choose, it's worth ensuring you meet the installation [prerequisites](https://docs.docker.com/install/linux/docker-ce/ubuntu/#prerequisites).

-For the sake of simplicity, I will be interacting with Docker from the command line using an SSH connection to my Linux box.
+For the sake of simplicity, I'll be interacting with Docker from the command line using an SSH connection to my Linux box.
 But there are production-ready setups to automate this, which feature the definition of your services in a [Docker Compose](https://docs.docker.com/compose/compose-file/) file, including sections to control automatic updates and rollback settings.

 :::warning
 **Permissions requirement:**